aamir4hmed/MyBlog/README.md

 	- Implement Bootstrap v4 for simple UI design

 	- bundle install
 	  Installs the gems in the Gemfile

 	- rake db:migrate
 	  Migrates the database

 	- Get a copy of application.yml for required env var data
 	- Run the application

 # Important gems/libraries installed:

 	- authy:
 	  authy to integrate 2 Factor Authentication to MyBlog

 	- oauth2, doorkeeper:
 	  oauth2, doorkeeper to generate access tokens and enable Oauth for New Blog

+	- omniauth-facebook
+	  Login using Facebook credentials

-	- omniauth-facebook, omniauth-google-oauth2:
+	- omniauth-google-oauth2:
-		Login using Facebook/Google
+	  Login using Google credentials

 	- figaro:
 	  Setting up the environment variables

 	- bcrypt:
 	  Bcrpt to encrypt password

 	- bootstrap:
 	  bootstrap for implementing UI design.

 # Deployment using Heroku:

 	- Generate Privacy policy for Facebook and Google Apps for Production ready application.

 heroku login